IBM-Cloud/docs/services/ContinuousDelivery/pipeline_working.md

 # Working with {{site.data.keyword.deliverypipeline}}s {: #pipeline-working}

-Last Updated: 10 November 2016
+Last Updated: 11 November 2016
 {: .last-updated}

-To automate your builds and deployments to {{site.data.keyword.Bluemix}}, use the IBM Continuous {{site.data.keyword.deliverypipeline}} for {{site.data.keyword.Bluemix_notm}}.
+To automate your builds and deployments to {{site.data.keyword.Bluemix}}, use {{site.data.keyword.deliverypipeline}} for {{site.data.keyword.Bluemix_notm}}.
 {: shortdesc}

-This information applies both to {{site.data.keyword.deliverypipeline}} and to {{site.data.keyword.deliverypipeline}} Next.

-With the {{site.data.keyword.deliverypipeline}} service, you can choose from several build types.
+With {{site.data.keyword.deliverypipeline}}, you can choose from several build types.
 You provide the build script, and {{site.data.keyword.Bluemix_notm}} {{site.data.keyword.jazzhub_short}} runs it; you don't need to set up build systems.
 Then, with one click, you can automatically deploy your app to one or many {{site.data.keyword.Bluemix_notm}} spaces, public Cloud Foundry servers, or Docker containers on IBM Containers for {{site.data.keyword.Bluemix_notm}}.

 Build jobs compile and package your app source code from Git or Jazz source control management (SCM) repositories.
 The build jobs produce deployable artifacts, such as WAR files or Docker containers for IBM Containers.
 In addition, you can run unit tests within your build automatically.
 Each time the source code changes, a build is triggered.